maryi/cscwuvic/schedule.md

   * Blog post and comments due: October 6th

 *Week 6, October 14th:* Social Networking and Collab Visualization (first hour) and Project proposal presentations and discussion
-  * No Blog post due this week.
-Project proposals are due.
+  * Project proposals are due October 16th.

 ### Part 2: Applications of CSCW
 Note: the format for these weeks will include graduate student presentations plus moderated discussions on various topics.